-The graph above shows employment by industry sector in Nanaimo.
+The graph above shows employment by industry sector in the City of Nanaimo.
 Service industries account for much of Nanaimo’s employment base.
-The greatest number of jobs are provided by the health care and social services followed by the retail trade, reflecting Nanaimo’s position as a regional service centre for central and northern Vancouver Island.
-Business services, government services, and education further support this role.
-Construction sector and tourism activity has been growing, accounting for approximately 9% of employment in each sector.
-The professional, scientific and technical sector also saw growth of over 6% from the 2006 Census.
+The greatest number of jobs are provided by the retail sector followed by healthcare, accommodation/food services, construction and educational services.
+Nanaimo serves as a regional business and service centre for much of mid Vancouver Island.

 employment by occupation

 The graph above shows the number of people employed in various occupations in Nanaimo.
 Sales and service jobs account for nearly 27% of Nanaimo’s employment base.
 These occupations include sales people in retail, real estate, food & beverage, and accommodation services.
 Trades & transportation related jobs are the second highest concentration.
 Business, finance, and administration occupations include business and financial professionals and support staff such as secretaries and clerks.